 The high popularity of solar panel systems, both at a small scale (when used for household purposes) and at a big scale (solar power plants) is justified by its green and renewable nature.
 But there are some practical reasons that also stimulate the employment of these systems:

-- At a domestic level, they allow for a significant reduction of utility bills (solar energy is completely free), and even for the homeowner to be paid for using or selling the energy generated through a solar panel system (in the UK, that is possible tanks to the Feed-in Tariff).
+- At a domestic level, they allow for a significant reduction of utility bills (solar energy is completely free), and even for the homeowner to be paid for using or selling the energy generated through a solar panel system.

 - At a big scale, governmental incentives and the enormous potential of solar industry encourages the creation and development of companies in the sector.